§ 10201. Definitions

 (e) Only nonprofit organizations may sell break-open tickets at retail.

-(f) Break-open tickets shall not be sold at premises licensed to sell alcoholic beverages except at clubs as defined in subdivision 2(7) of Title 7.
-However, a nonprofit organization may sell break-open tickets at premises licensed to sell alcoholic beverages if, notwithstanding 13 V.S.A. § 2143(e), all proceeds from the sale of break-open tickets are used by the nonprofit organization exclusively for charitable, religious, educational and civic undertakings, with only the following costs deducted from the proceeds:
+(f) Break-open tickets shall not be sold at premises licensed to sell alcoholic beverages except at clubs as defined in 7 V.S.A. § 2(7).
+However, a nonprofit organization may sell break-open tickets at premises licensed to sell alcoholic beverages if, notwithstanding 13 V.S.A. § 2143(e), all proceeds from the sale of break-open tickets are used by the nonprofit organization exclusively for charitable, religious, educational, and civic undertakings, with only the following costs deducted from the proceeds:

 (1) actual cost of the break-open tickets;